dpa99c/cordova-custom-config/README.md

 ### Android config blocks

-- `<custom-config-file>` blocks are use to define chunks of config an XML subtree, to be inserted into `AndroidManifest.xml`
+- `<custom-config-file>` blocks are used to define chunks of config as an XML subtree, to be inserted into an Android XML file.
-- the `target` attribute must be set to `AndroidManifest.xml`: `<custom-config-file target="AndroidManifest.xml">`
+- the `target` attribute must be set to the path of an XML file relative to `platforms/android`: `<custom-config-file target="app/src/main/res/values/cdv_strings.xml">`
+- use `AndroidManifest.xml` for the manifest; this target is resolved automatically for both supported Cordova Android layouts.
-- the `parent` attribute defines an Xpath to the parent element in the `AndroidManifest.xml` under which the XML subtree block should be inserted
+- the `parent` attribute defines an XPath to the parent element in the target XML file under which the XML subtree block should be inserted
     - to insert a block under the root `<manifest>` element, use `parent="/*"`
     - to insert a block under a descendant of `<manifest>`, use an Xpath prefixed with `./` e.g `parent="./application/activity"` will insert the block under `/manifest/application/activity`